Broken Bones can be More Serious than You May Think

 • Comminuted Fracture: when the bone shatters into three or more pieces.

-Open fractures are among the most dangerous types of fractures because the bone is severed completely and will pierce through the skin, causing a greater risk of infection.
-These are the types of fractures most commonly seen in car accidents because of the high impact of a crash.
-Because bones do have some bend and give, it takes a powerful force to sever the bone completely.
-Further, comminuted fractures are also commonly seen after a high-impact car crash because it takes considerable energy to shatter a bone into multiple pieces.
-This type of fracture, however, can be the most difficult type to treat because it requires setting the bone in multiple places, which can often mean the need for surgical intervention.
-Accordingly, a fracture can mean much more than the need for a cast.
+Open fractures are among the most dangerous types of fractures because the bone is severed completely and pierces through the skin, causing a greater risk of infection.
+These serious injuries are the types of fractures most commonly seen in car accidents because of the high impact of a crash.

-According to the Mayo Clinic, leg fractures can be some of the most difficult to heal from.
-Complications from a broken leg can include the following:
+According to the Mayo Clinic, leg fractures can be some of the most difficult to heal.

 • Knee or ankle pain;